PyVRP/PyVRP/docs/source/dev/benchmarking.rst

 Each instance is run ten times with different seeds.
 Each run is performed on a single core.
 For each instance, we take the average objectives of these ten runs with different seeds.
-These are compared against the most recent best-known solutions in the ``PyVRP/Instances`` repository.
+These are compared against the latest best-known solutions in the ``PyVRP/Instances`` repository at the time of the benchmark.

 To get the benchmark instance sets quickly, the ``PyVRP/Instances`` repository may be initialised as a submodule: